fastfetch-cli/fastfetch/README.md

 ## Dependencies

 Fastfetch dynamically loads needed libraries if they are available.
-On Linux, its only hard dependencies are `libc` (any implementation of the c standard library), `libdl` and [`libpthread`](https://man7.org/linux/man-pages/man7/pthreads.7.html) (if built with multithreading support).
+On Linux, its only hard dependencies are `libc` (any implementation of the c standard library), `libdl`, `libm` and [`libpthread`](https://man7.org/linux/man-pages/man7/pthreads.7.html) (if built with multithreading support).
 They are all shipped with [`glibc`](https://www.gnu.org/software/libc/), which is already installed on most Linux distributions.

 The following libraries are used if present at runtime: